-Extraordinarily homogeneous, freestanding titania-loaded carbon spherogels can be obtained using Ti(acac)2(OiPr)2 in the polystyrene sphere templated resorcinol-formaldehyde gelation.
-Thereby, a distinct, crystalline titania layer is achieved inside every hollow sphere building unit.
+Extraordinarily homogeneous, freestanding titania-loaded carbon spherogels can be obtained using $Ti(acac)2(OiPr)2$ in the polystyrene sphere templated resorcinol-formaldehyde gelation.
+Thereby, a distinct, crystal-line titania layer is achieved inside every hollow sphere building unit.
 These hybrid carbon spherogels allow capitalizing on carbon's electrical conductivity and the lithium-ion intercalation capacity of titania.

-Hybrid carbon nanomaterials play a crucial role in various highperformance applications such as energy storage devices (supercapacitors, batteries), photocatalysis, heterogeneous catalysis, or absorption.
-There are multiple strategies to obtain such hybrids, including bottom-up (sol-gel) and top-down (atomic layer deposition) approaches.^{1, 2} When implementing metal oxides onto/into carbon structures, it is vital to choose the most suitable carbon substrate carefully 3 and to design the pore structure.4 The carbon selection must be based on accessibility, electrical conductivity path length, and chemical compatibility.5 Hollow carbon spheres are a very attractive scaffold for encapsulation and offer a high surface area, high homogeneity, and electrical conductivity.
+Hybrid carbon nanomaterials play a crucial role in various high-performance applications such as energy storage devices (supercapacitors, batteries), photocatalysis, heterogeneous catalysis, or absorption.
+There are multiple strategies to obtain such hybrids, including bottom-up (sol-gel) and top-down (atomic layer deposition) approaches.
+When implementing metal oxides onto/into carbon structures, it is vital to choose the most suitable carbon substrate carefully and to design the pore structure.
+The carbon selection must be based on accessibility, electrical conductivity path length, and chemical compatibility.5 Hollow carbon spheres are a very attractive scaffold for encapsulation and offer a high surface area, high homogeneity, and electrical conductivity.
 The hollow carbon spheres' void inner space can serve as a storage reservoir, chemical reactor, or drug delivery host.6-8 The microporous carbon shell acts as a permeable membrane and allows species to diffuse through and fill or drain the interior or initiate a chemical reaction.
-This nanoreactor concept was recently demonstrated for the growth of carbon helixes on copper, placed in a carbon hollow sphere material.9 situ approaches.
-A typical thermal build-up process is the impregnation of hollow carbon spheres with a molten compound, for example, sulfur,10 germanium,11 or copper.12 Other examples of processes for the design of hybrid carbon hollow sphere materials include the ship-in-bottle principle,13 selective etching,14 spray pyrolysis, pyrolysis of metal-organic framework (MOF) materials,15 or layer-by-layer assembly16.
-Such hybrid carbon materials, for example, monolithic titanialoaded carbons, have shown promising results regarding their potential in lithium-ion batteries.17
+This nanoreactor concept was recently demonstrated to grow carbon helixes on copper, placed in a carbon hollow sphere material.9

+Strategies to build-up functionalized hollow carbon sphere materials can be differentiated between post-synthesis or in situ approaches.
+A typical thermal build-up process is the impregnation of hollow carbon spheres with a molten compound, for example, sulfur, germanium, or copper.
+Other examples of processes for the design of hybrid carbon hollow sphere materials include the ship-in-bottle principle, selective etching, spray pyrolysis, pyrolysis of metal-organic framework (MOF) materials, or layer-by-layer assembly.
+Such hybrid carbon materials, for example, monolithic titanialoaded carbons, have shown promising results regarding their potential in lithium-ion batteries.